udhaykumarbala/slack-release-notifier/README.md

-# 🚀 Slack Release Notifier
+# 🚀 Slack Release Notifications

 Automated Slack notifications for GitHub releases - perfect for SDK teams to announce new releases and remind team members about documentation updates.